tfranke0814/ode-implementation-F25/README.md

 # ode-implementation-F25
-This was a project implementing the SIR model for Math/CS 514: Numerical Analysis at UW-Madison the Fall 2025 semester
+This repo contains an implementation of the SIR Model.
+Included is the MATLAB code and the written report done as part of the project.
+This was a final project for Math/CS 514: Numerical Analysis at UW-Madison during the Fall 2025 semester.